 Organic Salad Kits– I love the giant organic chopped salad kits at Costco because they make it so easy to get in a ton of veggies with no prep work.
 My favorite is the Mediterranean chopped salad kit.

-I almost always try to buy organic berries since they’re on the “dirty dozen” and Costco always has a great price and they’re almost always the biggest, sweetest, juiciest berries around.
+Fresh Berries – I get so excited about going to Costco from the late spring to early fall because Costco has the BEST berries for amazing prices.
+I typically try to buy organic berries since they’re on the “dirty dozen” and Costco usually has a great price.
+Costco’s berries are also almost always the biggest, sweetest, juiciest berries around.

-Items I Generally don’t buy at Costco
+Items I Usually Don’t Buy at Costco

 • Foods that I can’t eat fast enough on my own before they go bad (i.e. bags of 5 giant avocados or 6 bell peppers, a 3 lb tub of Fage yogurt, etc.)

 • Items that are cheaper at the grocery store (on sale or at their regular price).
 While a lot of things are cheaper at Costco, not everything is.
 For example, the best price I’ve found for organic oats is actually at my local Whole Foods ($1.50/lb in the bulk bins)!